Tools Needed For An Engine Build

 Valvetrain Organizer Tray

 If you're rebuilding a V8, you've got 16 lifters, 16 pushrods, and 16 rocker arms.
 If it's a Chevy V8, there's also 16 rocker balls and 16 locknuts.
-That's a lot of stuff.
+That's a lot of stuff to keep track of.

 Valve Spring Compressor